sib-swiss/biodiversity-bioinformatics/docs/course_material/day2/4_homology.md

   <img src="../../../assets/images/day2/session2/mafft_msa.jpg" align="center" width=500/>
 </figure>

-!!! note "If MAFFT did not work you can get the file from the folder instead"
+!!! note "If MAFFT failed, you can get the file from the folder instead"
     ```
     cp /workspace/biodivinfo/data/Session2/10000at7041.aln.fasta .
     ```